jlevere/elfpreview/README.md

 # elfpreview

 A lightweight VS Code extension that provides d information about ELF files in a clean, no-frills webview-based interface.
-Combining features similar to `readelf` and `file`, it leverages a modern stack to offer a fast and intuitive experience.
+Combining features similar to `readelf` and `file`, it uses a modern stack to offer a fast and clean experience.

-The extention adds an aditional editor, similar to how a hex editor might work, which is used to display a clean table view of information about the currenly open file.
+The extention adds an aditional editor, similar to how a hex editor might work, which is used to display a table view of information about the currenly open file.

 ![example-view](./docs/example-simple-view.png)